 In 2000, George received his first New York Emmy Award for a spot lensed for Thirteen WNET.
 And in 2006 he took home two more New York Emmys for a WNET station ID campaign.

-In 2007, George and Chef Harry Hawk created the Food Film Festival, a multi-sensory film festival where food films are screened along with the food profiled in those films.
+In 2007, George helped create the Food Film Festival, a multi-sensory film festival where food films are screened along with the food profiled in those films.
 The Food Film Festival is now held annually in three cites: New York City, Chicago, and Charleston.